techidaily/site-win11-tips/source/_posts/perfecting-image-previews-top-4-win-friendly-viewers.md

 ## 2\.
 Pixlr Suite

  Pixlr Suite is another excellent image viewer and editor that supports WebP.
 Its clean interface and plenty of editing features make it easy to use.
 The app is lightweight, so it will take up a few system resources to install.
 Additionally, it is not resource-hungry so it won't slow down your system.
-Read our[article to learn why installing some software makes your system slow](https://www.makeuseof.com/tag/installing-software-slows-pc/) .
+Read our [article to learn why installing some software makes your system slow](https://www.makeuseof.com/tag/installing-software-slows-pc/) .

  Besides previewing WebP images, you can convert them into other formats in a few clicks.
 While the tool is free for basic image editing, you must purchase a premium version to access more advanced features.
 Also, Pixlr Suite is available on the Microsoft Store, which makes it safe to use.
 To preview and edit WebP images on Pixlr Suite, follow these steps:

-1. Download Pixlr Suite from the[Microsoft Store](https://apps.microsoft.com/store/detail/pixlr-suite/9NDKCLW54JBF) .
+1. Download Pixlr Suite from the [Microsoft Store](https://apps.microsoft.com/store/detail/pixlr-suite/9NDKCLW54JBF) .
 2. Open the Pixlr Suite app.
 3. Choose**Pixlr E** from the available options.
 ![Opening the Pixlr E Option from the Available Options in Pixlr Suite App on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/5-opening-the-pixlr-e-option-from-the-available-options-in-pixlr-suite-app-on-windows.jpg)